Eino Uikkanen's homepage > Music notation software - updated 13.1.2022

 Visiv's SharpEye 2 Music Reader

 Before choosing Visiv's SharpEye 2 I tested several other Music OCR applications including the most popular competitors of SharpEye 2 (e.g. SmartScore, PhotoScore).
-Unfortunately, I didn't save any test reports, but the overall result was clear: SharpEye 2 was superior to all its competitors - after testing I didn't have to think twice, which software to buy.
+Unfortunately, I didn't save any test reports, but the overall result was clear: SharpEye 2 was superior to all its competitors - after testing I didn't have to think twice, about which software to buy.
 Even though my test results are outdated today, I still believe, that SharpEye 2 is the best or one among the best music OCR applications.

 Update 13.1.2022: I bought SharpEye2 in 2005.
 I have used it without problems ever since, but yesterday evening it stopped working - totally.
 I wrote an error report to Visiv's support.
 Today afternoon the problem was solved.
 The reason to the problems was changes in Windows.
-I got detailed instructions of how to override the problem.
+I got detailed instructions on how to override the problem.
 Great software, excellent support!

 Myriad's Harmony Assistant Music Notation Software